Skip to content

-Buyers Beat
+Buyers Beat Logo

 The MacBook Air M4 Thermal Reality Warning For Power Users

-Buying a fanless laptop is a technical gamble if you plan on actually working
+Buying a fanless laptop is a technical gamble if you plan on actually working.

-by buyersbeat.cc
+by BHayes

 Close up of the MacBook Air M4 thermal reality showing the thin side profile on a wooden coffee shop table.